Last Updated: 8/31/2023

 Working with or near chemicals can be hazardous and lead to injuries.
 If this should happen, you could be entitled to Workers’ Compensation benefits.

-If there are problems with obtaining those benefits or you would like to know how the Hazard Communication Standard law may impact your case, contact a Des Moines Workers’ Compensation attorney.
+If there are problems with obtaining those benefits or you would like to know how the Hazard Communication Standard law may impact your case, contact an Iowa Workers’ Compensation attorney.
 An attorney can explain your employer’s responsibilities and your rights as an employee.

 There are 4 main components of the Hazard Communication Standard law in Iowa, which includes the following: